The Mood and Feelings Questionnaire

 The Mood and Feelings Questionnaire is a survey that measures depressive symptoms in children and young adults.
-It was developed by Adrian Angold and Elizabeth J. Costello in 1987, and validity data were gathered as part of the Great Smokey Mountain epidemiological study in Western North Carolina.
+It was developed by Adrian Angold and Elizabeth J. Costello in 1987, and validity data were gathered as part of the Great Smoky Mountain epidemiological study in Western North Carolina.
 The questionnaire consists of a variety of statements describing feelings or behaviors that may manifest as depressive symptoms in children between the ages of 6 and 17.
 The subject is asked to indicate how much each statement applies to their recent experiences.
 The Mood and Feelings Questionnaire has six versions, short (13 item) and long (33 item) forms of each of the following: a youth self-report, a version that a parent would complete, and a self-report version for adults.
 Several peer-reviewed studies have found the Mood and Feelings Questionnaire to be a reliable and valid measure of depression in children.
 Compared to many other depression scales for youth, it has more extensive coverage of symptoms and more age-appropriate wording and content.